HuskyKingdom/NTHU_DRL_HW2/README.md

 If you wish to add more dependencies inorder to run your code, please add them into `requirements.txt`, each raw for one dependency.

 Then change the name in `meta.xml` to your **STUDENT ID** for the submission.
 Note that if you submit to leaderboard multiple times when you improved the agent, simply use the same name and the result will be updated.
+Please make sure the id here consistents with the id shows on the name of your test file.

 ```
 <?xml version="1.0"?>